I will explain what an ITIN is and how you can apply for one. This number is not a replacement for the Social Security Number (SSN)

 If you are eligible for an SSN, you must first apply for one.
 Persons eligible to receive a Social Security Number are not eligible to receive an ITIN.
 If the Social Security Administration denies the applicant’s request for an SSN they will issue a letter of denial.
 That letter must be attached to the Form W-7 (application for an ITIN) when it is submitted to the IRS.

-Can applying for a U.S. Tax ID Number help with taxes?
+Can apply for a U.S. Tax ID Number help with taxes?

 As a Canadian earning income in the U.S., the tax I.D. number provides several key benefits.
 This include: